talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     - Using the 2020-Sem1-CAES-Wvl-no-conflicts problem instance for this Minimal Perturbation Experimentation process

-    - Creating multiple parallel (first) modified/updated Students excel input files (i.e. Students-1.xlsx) representing different scenarios (% of additions and modifications, % of individual capacities filled etc.) for this problem instance.
+    - Creating multiple parallel (first) modified/updated Students excel input files (i.e. Students-1.xlsx) representing different
+    Scenarios (% of additions and modifications, % of individual capacities filled etc.) for this problem instance.
         - The modified Students.xlsx files are the entire Students' input data for the problem instance, not just containing the course requests that need to be added/removed.
         - The current scenario's Students-1.xlsx file will be placed in the folder of this problem instance so that